Business and economics

 Economic History of Poverty and Wealth

 This is the most important story in economic history which is neglected in the standard history curriculum.
-Why did the world stay so poor for most of history and why have some countries break away from poverty only in the last two centuries?
+Why did the world stay so poor for most of history and why did some countries finally start breaking away from poverty just in the last two centuries?

 For more information or to schedule a speaker, contact the public relations office at firstname.lastname@example.org at least two weeks prior to your meeting.